ZerqonLLC

 Availability

 Deriva is currently in field deployment with the studio.
 A wider release is in preparation.
-Researchers, broadcast and live audio engineers, and acoustic consultants who would like to be notified when the instrument becomes generally available are welcome to write to the studio at hello@zerqon.org.
+Researchers, engineers, consultants, and operators interested in acoustic behavior over time are welcome to make contact.hello@zerqon.org.